hbellocj/insuranceManager/README.md

 1. From a command line, run `npm install` to download the necessary libraries.
 2. Run `ng serve -o` and the application will be launched in `http://localhost:4200/`.

+## Comments:

+Although there are test files in the components (because I generated the components with command line), I didn't have time to do them, so the tests are not valid.